LogicMonitor recognized as a Customers' Choice by Gartner Peer Insights™ in 2024 Gartner Voice of the Customer for Observability platforms.

 Since the revolutionization of the concept by Docker in 2013, containers have become a mainstay in application development.
 Their speed and resource efficiency make them ideal for a DevOps environment as they allow developers to run software faster and more reliably, no matter where it is deployed.
 With containerization, it’s possible to move and scale several applications across clouds and data centers.

 However, this scalability can eventually become an operational challenge.
-In a scenario where an enterprise is tasked with the efficient running of several containers carrying multiple applications, container orchestration becomes, not just an option, but a necessity.
+In a scenario where an enterprise is tasked with efficiently running several containers carrying multiple applications, container orchestration becomes not just an option but a necessity.

 Container orchestration is the automated process of managing, scaling, and maintaining containerized applications.
 Containers are executable units of software containing application code, libraries, and dependencies so that the application can be run anywhere.
 Container orchestration tools automate the management of several tasks that software teams encounter in a container’s lifecycle, including the following: